Bitbucket Server 6.10 release notes

 - Redhat Enterprise Linux 5 and earlier – in Bitbucket Server 7.0, support will be removed for:

 Get ready to upgrade

 Upgrading from an older version?
-Check out the Bitbucket Server 6.10 Enterprise Release Change Log for a collection of all the changes between Bitbucket Server 6.0 and 6.10.
+Check out the Bitbucket Server 6.10 Long Term release Change Log for a collection of all the changes between Bitbucket Server 6.0 and 6.10.